Ultimate Guide: How To Choose The Best 4WD Battery & Power System

 A typical 200Amp hour lead acid battery bank has 100 usable Amp Hours.
 The thing about Lead Acid battery banks is that they weigh more than their Lithium battery equivalents, which is something to consider when choosing the right 4WD battery for your setup.

 For example, a 200 Amp Hour Lead Acid battery bank hits the scales at about 50kg.
 The main reason you might choose a Lead Acid 4WD battery is the lower price.
 If you're on a budget, an AGM battery won't break the bank.
-In fact, a good quality, sealed, 135 Amp Power AGM Battery will cost under $300.
+In fact, a good quality, sealed, 135 Amp Power AGM Battery offers reliable performance without stretching your wallet.

 Lithium: